mksunny1/deleight/readme.md

 ### [action](https://mksunny1.github.io/deleight-api-docs/main/modules/deleight.action.html)

-Exports an `Action` class that converts every iterable into a callable, providing they contain one or more `Step` objects.
+Exports an `Action` class that converts every iterable into a callable, provided they contain one or more `Step` objects.
 A `Step` provides the interpretations for the values in the iterable after it, up to the next step with equal or lower priority.

-Many simple steps have been implemented to do things like call functions with the same scope and arguments, chain functions, access properties on multiple objects, spread and compact values, etc.
+Many simple steps have been implemented to do things like:
+- calling functions with the same scope and arguments,
+- chaining functions,
+- accessing properties on multiple objects,
+- spreading and compacting values,
+- etc.

-Think of an Action as a function whose lines are as items in an array.
+Think of an Action as a function whose lines are like items in an array.
 We can manipulate them however we want.
 We can also define the meaning of all the keywords.
-Action is meant for generating and modifying code on the fly without using Function constructor.
-We can use it to setup reactivity and for more general declarative programming.
+It is meant for generating and modifying code on the fly without using `Function` constructor.
+We can use it for setting up reactivity and for more general declarative programming.

+**Note**: This module has been renamed from **process** to avoid confusion with similarly named submodules in **deleight/object** and **deleight/dom**.

 ### [css](https://mksunny1.github.io/deleight-api-docs/main/modules/deleight.css.html)